brandonerose/RosyREDCap/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-## RosyREDCap Installation

-Use your REDCap API token to create an updatable R list object (DB) to be used downstream for analysis, data exports, shiny apps, and even data imports!
+Use your REDCap API tokens to create an updating R list object (DB) which can used downstream for analysis, data exports, shiny apps, and even data imports!
 We are still in development.
 At this time this package is **not suited for Multi-Arm projects or massive REDCap projects yet**.
-If the functions are taking more than a minute or two you can use the internal functions of the package to build a subset.
 More to come in future versions!

 ![](man/figures/cover.jpg)